wuxxin/machine-bootstrap/README.md

 ### optional: add machine git-crypt user

-+ if git-crypt is used on repository files, additional files are needed in config dir
++ if git-crypt is used on repository files, the additional files gitops@node-secret-key.gpg and gitops@node-public-key.gpg are needed in config dir
-    + gitops@node-secret-key.gpg gitops@node-public-key.gpg

 ```bash
 gpgdir="$(mktemp -d -p /run/user/$(id -u))"